-he policies and procedures are provided to maximize student safety during approved off-campus travel by affiliated groups.
+The policies and procedures are provided to maximize student safety during approved off-campus travel by affiliated groups.
 The procedures also provide requirements that are not so restrictive as to discourage or reduce the amount of travel that can be performed (see Regulation IV, Insurance and Liability).

-When students travel off campus of their own volition or on non-university approved travel, as individuals or in groups, neither the university nor ASI assumes liability for such travel.
+When students travel off campus of their own volition or on non-University approved travel, as individuals or in groups, neither the University nor ASI assumes liability for such travel.
 In all other cases, students are bound by the University Travel Guidelines and are encouraged to review the same when planning or attending any travel-related activities.
-(References found HERE and HERE.)
+(References found HERE and HERE).

-In all cases where feasible and practical, public transportation and/or vehicles owned by the university and/or its auxiliary organizations shall be used, when allowable pursuant to paragraph B.1-3., above.
-When use of public transportation and/or vehicles owned by the university and/or its auxiliary organizations is not feasible, the following shall apply:
+In all cases where feasible and practical, public transportation and/or vehicles owned by the University and/or its auxiliary organizations shall be used, when allowable pursuant to paragraph B.1-3 above.
+When use of public transportation and/or vehicles owned by the University and/or its auxiliary organizations is not feasible, the following shall apply:

-Students may be authorized to travel in privately-owned vehicles when public conveyances, state-owned vehicles and/or auxiliary organization-owned vehicles are neither available nor practical.
-Authorization for this method of travel shall be the responsibility of the sponsoring university official or the ASI director of administrative services, in cases of ASI-affiliated travel.
+Students may be authorized to travel in privately-owned vehicles when public conveyances, state-owned vehicles, and/or auxiliary organization-owned vehicles are neither available nor practical.
+Authorization for this method of travel shall be the responsibility of the sponsoring University official or the ASI director of administrative services, in cases of ASI-affiliated travel.
 In the event of an accident, the vehicle owner’s automobile liability insurance is primary.
-Payments by the primary insurance company are not reimbursed by the university or ASI, nor are insurance deductibles.
+Payments by the primary insurance company are not reimbursed by the University or ASI, nor are insurance deductibles.

 The provisions of paragraphs D and E apply.
-Travel performed by instructional groups will be arranged and supervised by the instructors of the groups as coordinated with the chair of the department concerned (Reference: paragraph B. 1).
+Travel performed by instructional groups will be arranged and supervised by the instructors of the groups as coordinated with the chair of the department concerned (see paragraph B. 1).

-The provisions of paragraphs D and E apply (Reference: paragraph B. 2).
+The provisions of paragraphs D and E apply (see paragraph B. 2).
 When travel is to be performed using public transportation, the appropriate ASI official and the authorized student representative must complete the Travel Authorization Request form.
-This form must be submitted to the Associated Students Business Office at least two (2) weeks prior to the planned trip departure date (Reference: ASI Policy on Travel Expenses and Allowances).
+This form must be submitted to the Associated Students Business Office at least two (2) weeks prior to the planned trip departure date (see ASI Policy on Travel Expenses and Allowances).

-In general, students are individually responsible for any bodily injury or illness incurred or personal property loss or damage while attending the university.
-The university does not provide insurance coverage to students except in specific situations.
+In general, students are individually responsible for any bodily injury or illness incurred or personal property loss or damage while attending the University.
+The University does not provide insurance coverage to students except in specific situations.

 This insurance is intended to supplement, not replace, coverage under any other health care plan.
 As excess insurance, this policy pays after any other health care plan, regardless of any coordination of benefits provisions in the other plans.
 This is an accident only policy and will not pay benefits for loss caused by or resulting from illness of any form or disease.
 No benefits will be paid for a loss resulting from the cost of medical service or treatment given by persons employed or retained by the CSU.
-The total maximum benefit amount per covered person, per covered accident is $25,000.
+The total maximum benefit amount per covered person, per covered accident is $35,000.

-The individual mandate of the Affordable Care Act requires that legal residents, including students, obtain healthcare coverage beginning in 2014 or face a tax penalty.
-Click HERE for further information about healthcare coverage options.
+The individual mandate of the Affordable Care Act requires that legal residents, including students, obtain health care coverage beginning in 2014 or face a tax penalty.
+Click HERE for further information about health care coverage options.

-the Student Professional Liability Insurance Program (SPLIP) and the Student Academic Field Experience for Credit Liability Insurance Program (SAFECLIP) are designed to protect students from claims arising out of real or alleged incidents when the damage being claimed is the result of the practice of the student’s profession during internships, practicums or field work.
+The Student Professional Liability Insurance Program (SPLIP) and the Student Academic Field Experience for Credit Liability Insurance Program (SAFECLIP) are designed to protect students from claims arising out of real or alleged incidents when the damage being claimed is the result of the practice of the student’s profession during internships, practicums, or field work.
 Individuals enrolled in a course for which student professional liability coverage is required are protected from claims made at any time provided they were covered at the time the real or alleged incident occurred.
-To be eligible for coverage, a student must be enrolled in a course for which student professional liability coverage is required and has been purchased by the university.
-A written placement agreement between the host site and the university is also required.
+To be eligible for coverage, a student must be enrolled in a course for which student professional liability coverage is required and has been purchased by the University.
+A written placement agreement between the host site and the University is also required.

 University employees acting as sponsors or advisors for student activities may be entitled to legal defense and indemnification pursuant to provisions of the Government Code for acts or omissions occurring within the scope of employment.

 The intent of scheduling policies is to assist the scheduling and use of facilities and grounds for campus events.
 The activities must not unreasonably interfere with the instructional program or operation of the campus.
-Failure of an organization to properly utilize the scheduling policies of the university may result in the inability to hold the event or to obtain facilities.
+Failure of an organization to properly use the scheduling policies of the University may result in the inability to hold the event or to obtain facilities.
 Failure to follow scheduling deadlines may result in the event not being approved.
 Scheduling any event requires the filing of forms appropriate to that event.

-Individuals or organizations in violation of scheduling policies, to include damage to any facilities, will receive a written warning, a charge to cover restitution for damages, restriction from use of facilities and/or other sanctions as appropriate to the violation.
-Sanctions may be imposed by the venue operator as defined in the CSULB Facilities Use Procedural Guidelines and/or by the university hearing officer for a judicial case.
+Individuals or organizations in violation of scheduling policies, to include damage to any facilities, will receive a written warning, a charge to cover restitution for damages, restriction from use of facilities, and/or other sanctions as appropriate to the violation.
+Sanctions may be imposed by the venue operator as defined in the CSULB Facilities Use Procedural Guidelines and/or by the University hearing officer for a judicial case.

 There shall be no scheduling of student activities or programs during the campus final examination period.